Im-Rises/emotion_recognition_cnn/README.md

 If you just want to start the UI app, then just follow the `1.
 Python, Tensorflow, Keras` instructions just below.

 In the case you want to test the models and train them.
 I would advised you to follow the `1.
 Python, Tensorflow, Keras` instructions below and the second set of instructions `2.
-CUDA and cuDNN installation`. **You will need a good GPU to train the models** if ypu don't want the training to take more than 2 hours.
+CUDA and cuDNN installation`. **You will need a good GPU to train the models** if you don't want the training to take more than 2 hours.

 main.py : start the web IHM (you need a camera).